AbrJA/anomaly-detector/README.md

 - **Configure the `config.json` file**: Update the file paths and model parameters in config.json to match your needs.

 ```
-file_train: Path to the training data.
+train_file: Path to the training data.
-file_test: Path to the test data.
+test_file: Path to the test data.
-file_output: Path where the output CSV with anomalies will be saved.
+pred_file: Path where the output CSV with anomalies will be saved.
 load_model_path: Path to load the trained model.
 save_model_path: Path to save the trained model.
 alpha: Significance level (e.g., 0.05 for a 95% confidence interval).